Education

 As a lecturer and mentor, I have discovered that students who perform better in all aspects are students from a marital stable home.
 Apart from their good academic performance, they have good human relations, good team spirit, coexist easily, show kindness, etc.

-The effects of a broken home on academic performance that are discussed below are applicable to secondary school students and primary school pupils.
+The effects of a broken home on academic performance that are discussed below apply to secondary school students and primary school pupils.
 At every developmental level, a child needs the two parents to be part of the process, and once a parent is missing, it affects some crucial aspects of the child.
 And one of these crucial aspects is the academic performance of the child.
 From my personal experience in Nigeria, it is difficult for a child to thrive in an environment where there is no motivation, care, love, encouragement, financial support, etc. These are all needed for students to succeed academically.

 Psychological development: Psychological characteristics in this context include passivity, hostility, aggressiveness, friendliness, creativity, originality of thought, etc. and this has a significant effect on how a child interacts with his/her peers and academic performance.
 For instance, a child whose memories are associated with resentment cannot be expected to compete successfully with those whose memories are associated with a feeling of what we call personal satisfaction or a sense of achievement.

 Economic hardship: Parents can only give their children quality education if they are stable financially.
 Life in a single-parent family or a broken home can be stressful for both the child and the parent.
 Such families are faced with the challenges of inadequate financial resources.
 Divorce generally leads to a severe decline in the standard of living of single-mother families, and this decline may increase children’s development risk in various aspects, including academic achievement.
 It has been noted that children from broken homes have more tendency to drop out of school.
-This may be because of the financial hardship which comes with a broken home.
+This may be because of the financial hardship that comes with a broken home.

 Recommended: Causes of poor academic performance among students